 Often along roadsides you see large, orange tangles spreading atop many kinds of plants, as shown at http://www.backyardnature.net/n/11/110529dd.jpg.

-The thing about dodder is that it's parasitic.
-It's a member of the Morning Glory Family, so presumably its ancestors were similar to present-day morning glories.
-Once they evolved the practice of robbing water and nutrients from plants they grew on they no longer needed leaves and chlorophyll for photosynthesis, so they lost both, transforming themselves into nothing but orangish stems sometimes bearing flowers and fruits.
+This is Love Vine, CASSYTHA FILIFORMIS, a member of the Laurel Family, the Lauraceae, and occurring in the tropics worldwide.
+It's partially or totally parasitic.
+As the species evolved the practice of robbing water and nutrients from plants it no longer needed leaves and chlorophyll for photosynthesis, so it evolved into nothing but orangish stems sometimes bearing flowers and fruits.

-Dodder steals its food by wrapping around a plant host and producing rootlike appendages known as haustoria that penetrate the host's stem, tapping into the stem's vascular system.
-You can see haustoria emerging from the side of a twining dodder stem at http://www.backyardnature.net/n/11/110529de.jpg.
+Love Vine steals its food by wrapping around a plant host and producing rootlike appendages known as haustoria that penetrate the host's stem, tapping into the stem's vascular system.
+You can see haustoria emerging from the side of a twining stemat http://www.backyardnature.net/n/11/110529de.jpg.

 As a kid on the Kentucky farm I thought of being someplace in the tropics with a rainy season about to break as about the most exotic and desired experience I could imagine.
 Kipling had taught me how rainy seasons arrive in Indian villages.
 There'd be long- lasting, debilitating heat and humidity, a sky's blinding, silvery glare, a community's stunned quietness and an awful tension preceding the first thunder clap...
 Then, the downpour, the first cool air in months, streets and fields awash, kids, dogs and wide-eyed cattle ecstatic, old men in streets, their trouser legs rolled up, sipping hot tea in cold rain and laughing through toothless gums.